-Support vector machines (SVM) are one of the most popular classification algorithms in the machine learning domain.
-Software and hardware optimizations become non-trivial components in designing efficient machine learning systems.
-In designing such efficient systems, one approach is to understand ways of designing such scalable systems.
-With the increase of data, the dataflow model has become one of the most prominent ways to write scalable applications.
-Prior to this, high performance scalable solutions were widely available within the high performance computing community.
-Harnessing the advantages of high performance systems can lead to better performance overall.
-Additionally, dataflow systems designed in the big data world are strong in writing data transformation and processing workflows intuitively.
-Understanding high performance and dataflow systems and determining how improvements can be made by unifying both are vital factors in scaling a machine learning algorithm like SVM.
-Along with high-performance computing and dataflow, there have been efforts made towards unifying the capabilities of HPC and dataflow systems.
-In high performance application development, message passing interface (MPI1) is a prominent way to write scalable high performance applications.
+In the existing work with high-performance computing and dataflow-based computing, there have been efforts made towards unifying the capabilities of HPC and dataflow systems.
+Or using high-performance computing concepts to develop better systems to support developing efficient SVM implementation.
+In high-performance application development, message passing interface (MPI3) is a prominent way to write scalable high-performance applications.
 Many standards in the dataflow model derive from the Apache software foundation.
-Hadoop2, an extension to the original work on map-reduce3 architecture, is one of the earliest examples of developing advanced dataflow systems.
-Extending from Hadoop are dataflow community-produced examples like Apache Spark4, Apache Flink5, Apache Storm6, Twitter Heron7 and Google Dataflow8.
-HPC community-produced versions of MPI standards include OpenMPI9, MPICH10 and MVAPICH11.
-Taking all this into account, our research has aimed towards designing a unified data analytics platform.
-By harnessing the positives of both systems, Twister2:Net12 introduces a unified communication collective API, along with a unified data analytics platform in Twister2 big data toolkit13 and Twister2 TSet14 APIs.
+Hadoop4, an extension to the original work on map-reduce5 architecture, is one of the earliest examples of developing advanced dataflow systems.
+Extending from Hadoop are dataflow community-produced examples like Apache Spark1, Apache Flink6, Apache Storm7, Twitter Heron8 and Google Dataflow9.
+HPC community-produced versions of MPI standards include OpenMPI10, MPICH11 and MVAPICH12.
+Twister2:Net13 introduces a unified communication collective API, along with a unified data analytics platform in Twister2 big data toolkit2 and Twister2 TSet14 APIs.